-Significant risk Findings & Conclusions Valuation of Land & Buildings in Property, Plant & Equipment (PPE) under Existing Use Value (EUV) and Investment Properties (IP) under Fair Value (FV) We employed the use of our own expert to support the work in relation to the valuation of land and buildings in PPE under EUV and IP under FV.
+Significant risk Findings 9 Conclusions Findings & Conclusions Valuation of Land & Buildings in Property, Plant & Equipment (PPE) under Existing Use Value (EUV) and Investment Properties (IP) under Fair Value (FV) We employed the use of our own expert to support the work in relation to the valuation of land and buildings in PPE under EUV and IP under FV.
 Our work is nearing completion in this area as at 25 July 2022 and is subject to review.
-From our work performed, we have identified material differences that require changes to the valuations: 3 of these have been adjusted in the financial statements; and a further 1 differences have been included as unadjusted judgemental differences.
+From our work performed, we have identified material differences that require changes to the valuations: 2 of these have been adjusted in the financial statements; and a further 2 differences have been included as unadjusted judgemental differences.
 Further details are set out in Sections 2 and 4 of this report.

-Area of audit focus / Inherent risk Findings & Conclusions Valuation of Land & Buildings in PPE under Depreciated Replacement Cost (DRC) and Housing Revenue Account (HRA) properties (Inherent risk) We employed the use of our own expert to support the work in relation to the valuation of land and buildings in PPE under DRC and HRA properties.
+Area of audit focus / Inherent risk Findings & Conclusions Valuation of Land & Buildings in PPE under Depreciated Replacement Cost (DRC) We employed the use of our own expert to support the work in relation to the valuation of land and buildings in PPE under DRC.
 Our work is complete in this area and is subject to review.
-From our work performed, we are satisfied that the valuation of these properties are fairly stated and appropriately disclosed.
+From our work performed, we have identified a material difference that required a change to the property's valuation.
+This difference has also been adjusted for in the financial statements.
+Consequently, we are satisfied that the valuation of these properties are fairly stated and appropriately disclosed.
 Further details are set out in Section 2 of this report.
 Pension Liability and Asset Valuation (Inherent risk) We modified our planned approach to address the requirements of the revised auditing standard on accounting estimates by testing the method of measurement of accounting estimates to determine whether the model is appropriately designed, consistently applied and mathematically accurate, and that the integrity of the assumptions and the data has been maintained in applying the model.
 We have completed our work and are satisfied that the pension liability and asset valuation is fairly stated and appropriately disclosed.
 Further details are set out in Section 2 of this report.
 Going Concern (Area of audit focus) We have reviewed management's going concern assessment and confirm their conclusion that the Council remains a going concern is based on reasonable and supportable assumptions.
 We have also reviewed management's going concern disclosure and confirmed it is sufficiently detailed, transparent and accurately reflects management's underlying going concern assessment.
 Accounting for Covid-19 related government grants (Inherent risk) Based on our work, we are satisfied that the accounting treatment adopted for Covid-19 related government grants accorded with the Council's assessment of whether it was acting as agent or principal, the underlying conditions of the grant and whether those conditions had been met.
 Accounting treatment for infrastructure assets We have modified our planned approach to address an issue in relation to the accounting for infrastructure assets on a sector-wide basis.
 Based on our work we are satisfied that the Council has sufficient information available and is compliant with the Code.